rbooth84/homelab/Authentik.md

 The first time it starts up it might take a few minutes as it gets everything up and running.

-Once the application is up you can start access the setup screen at https://auth.mydomain.org/if/flow/initial-setup/ to finish setup.
+Once the application is up you can access the setup screen at https://auth.mydomain.org/if/flow/initial-setup/ to finish setup.

 ## Longhorn Ingress Secured with Authentik